unitycontainer/documentation/articles/registration/registration.md

 For more information see [Injection Members](injection.md)

+## Different types of registrations
+Unity recognizes three different scenarios of how instances and types are created:
+#### Instances created outside of Unity
+A lot of times parts of system's infrastructure require to be available to clients and services of the application.
+These entities are created and managed outside of Unity but should be accessible by consumers of the framework during subsequent resolutions. <br>
+To enable access to these objects Unity provides a way to register instances.
+For more information see [Instance Registration](instance.md).
+#### Instances created by registered Type factories
+Although Unity is quite capable in creating instance of types, sometimes it is more efficient or desireable to use `Type` factories.
+Unity satisfies this requirement by providing API to register a special factory delegate.
+For more information see [Factory Registration](factory.md)
+#### Instances created by Unity
+This is the most common scenario where objects are created by the container itself.
+Creation process is controlled by either `Type` registrations associated with the container or implicit Unity defaults if none registered.
+For more information how `Type` can be registered see [Type Registration](type.md)

 ## Registration Hierarchy
 Unity container provides a way to create child containers (other systems refer to it as resolution scopes) and allows building sophisticated scope trees of registrations.
 There are just a few simple rules to follow when dealing with container hierarchies: